RogerBaklund/Indentation/README.md

 function unindent($lines)
 ~~~~~

-This method takes a single argument, a multiline string, and removes excessive
+This method takes a single argument, a multiline string or an array of lines,
-whitespace from the start of each line.
-The first line is a special case: any
+and removes excessive whitespace from the start of each line.
+The first line
-indentation is removed and ignored.
-The first line with characters is allways
+is a special case: any indentation is removed and ignored.
+The first line with
-considered to be at the "root level" of the collection of "blocks".
+characters is allways considered to be at the "root level" of the collection
+of "blocks".

 ### What is excessive indentation? ###

-If *all* *lines* in the input (ignoring the first) have `X` whitespace characters
+If *all* *lines* in the input (ignoring the first) have `X` or more whitespace
-or more at the start of the line, then `X` spaces will be removed from all lines,
+characters at the start of the line, then `X` spaces will be removed from all
-so that at least one (the first) line will start at position one on the line.
+lines, so that at least one (the first) line will start at position one on the
+line.

 For example, this: